snok/django-guid/docs/integrations.rst

             if self.identifier is None:
                 raise ImproperlyConfigured('`identifier` cannot be None')

-        def validate(self) -> None:
-            """
-            Holds validation logic to be run when Django starts.
-            """
-            pass

         def setup(self) -> None:
             """
-            Holds setup logic to be run once when the middleware is initialized.
+            Holds validation and setup logic to be run when Django starts.
             """
             pass